 The rotator cuff is a group of tough, flexible fibres (tendons) and muscles in the shoulder.
-Rotator cuff disorders occur when tissues in the shoulder get irritated or damaged.
 Rotator cuff disorders include:

-Symptoms of a rotator cuff disorder include pain and weakness in the shoulder.
+A rotator cuff disorder causes pain and weakness in your shoulder.
 Most often, the pain is on the side and front of the upper arm and shoulder.
-It may hurt or be impossible to do everyday things, such as comb your hair, tuck in your shirt, or reach for something.
+It may hurt when you do everyday things, such as comb your hair or reach for something.
 You may have pain during the night and trouble sleeping.

 Health Tools help you make wise health decisions or take action to improve your health.

 A rotator cuff disorder causes pain and weakness in your shoulder.
-It may be uncomfortable or impossible to do everyday activities, such as combing your hair, tucking in your shirt, or reaching above your head.
+It may hurt to do everyday activities, such as combing your hair, tucking in your shirt, or reaching above your head.

 Because of the pain, you may try not to use your arm.
 And that can cause even more weakness and stiffness in the shoulder.

-In tendinitis (inflammation in the tendon), the pain usually starts gradually, over the side of the shoulder and the upper arm.
+With tendinopathy (damage or irritation to the tendon), the pain usually starts bit by bit, over the side of the shoulder and the upper arm.